 The types of insurance products include life insurance (which protects loved ones in case the individual dies), property and casualty (which protects belongings), medical (which covers health care needs), and others.

 6. Portfolio Management

-This is a specialized financial service that helps individuals create investment portfolios to optimize profit while minimizing risks.
-This type of service is usually for investors who want to grow their money not just for necessities but also for long-term goals such as starting or growing a business.
+This service is usually for investors who want to grow their money not just for necessities but also for long-term goals such as starting or growing a business.